-Authorities Arrest Suspect Linked To 3 Burned Black Churches In Louisiana
+'Evil Acts': Son Of Sheriff's Deputy Is Chief Suspect In Louisiana Church Arson Cases

-Police have arrested a person in connection with three historically black churches in Louisiana that were torched in recent days, a federal prosecutor said.
+Police have arrested the son of a Louisiana sheriff's deputy as a suspect in connection with three historically black churches that were torched in recent days.

-U.S. Attorney David Joseph announced Wednesday that a suspect was identified and is in state custody.
-He called the fires "despicable acts."

-The suspect's name and identity was not initially disclosed, and a press conference was scheduled for Thursday morning, when new details will be announced at the St. Landry Parish Sheriff Public Safety Complex.

-The churches burned down within a span of 10 days in St. Landry Parish, a small community about an hour west of Baton Rouge.
+Officials identified the suspect as Holden Matthews, a 21-year-old white male from St. Landry Parish, a small community about an hour west of Baton Rouge.

+"I don't know what this young man's motive was, I don't know what was in his heart," Louisiana Gov. John Bel Edwards said at a news conference Thursday morning.
+"But I can say it cannot be justified or rationalized.
+These were evil acts."

+Browning said both physical evidence from the crime scenes and technological evidence confirmed Matthews as a suspect.
+He said authorities are still vetting several motives but an imminent threat to public safety prompted law enforcement to quickly secure warrants to bring Matthews into custody.

+The suspect was linked to "black metal," Browning said, referring to the music genre that's previously been associated with church arson attacks in Norway and elsewhere.

+The historically black churches were burned down within a span of 10 days in St. Landry Parish.
 The first fire tore through St. Mary Baptist Church in Port Barre on March 26.
 The second burned at the Greater Union Baptist Church in Opelousas on April 2, and the third broke out at Mount Pleasant Baptist Church in Opelousas on April 4.

 All three churches were built in rural areas and have served generations of predominantly black families.
 No one was reported injured in the fires, which broke out when the buildings were empty.